gdagley/cocos2d-x-multi-platform-js/README.md

 ## To do:

-* Make it easy to rename the project (files, folders, references)
+* Make it easy to rename the project (files, folders, references) [Issue #1](https://github.com/gdagley/cocos2d-x-multi-platform-js/issues/1)
 * Make it easy to make sure latest shared Javascript source and assets are available in each platform build.
 * Make it easy to test the Javascript code.
 * Provide examples of custom JS bindings